open-learning-exchange/open-learning-exchange.github.io/pages/profiles/ChenjieZhou.md

 ## About Me
 What's up everyone!
 So excited to be here with you all.

-I am a first year Master student in Computer Engineering at UC Santa Cruz which is a great place with beautiful beach :surfer: and lovely sunshine.:sunny:
+I am a first year Master student in Computer Engineering at UC Santa Cruz which is a great place with beautiful beach and lovely sunshine.

 Hope that we learn and progress together.